NatTuck/khoury-ntuck/courses/2016/09/cs6240/notes/01-intro/notes.md

  - MPI - Low level message passing.
  - MapReduce - Clever idea from Google for big data processing
+ - Basic idea, two phases:
+   - Map: Process each piece of the data.
+   - Reduce: Combine the results of the map step.

 ### Threading Example